-Mr. Martinez said, "In order to step into the role of Victor Frankenstein to gain greater insight into the wonders of technological progress as well as the dangers of a world without ethics, I asked my students to design their own 'creation' using TinkerCAD, a browser-based, computer-assisted drawing program."
-Through the program's features, students were able to create 3D models of their human-like creation based on the descriptions from Mary Shelley's Frankenstein
+Mr. David Marinez's '04 British Literature class finished reading Mary Shelley's Frankenstein in the spring of 2019.In order to step into the role of Victor Frankenstein to gain greater insight into the wonders of technological progress as well as the dangers of a world without ethics, he asked his students to design their own "creation" using TinkerCAD, a browser-based, computer-assisted drawing program.